weltliteratur/blog/_posts/2023-12-01-streamlining-the-dracor-api.markdown

 The TEI-encoded plays are stored in an [eXist database](http://exist-db.org/).
 Various encoding layers are extracted and made available via our API: customised data for individual research purposes.
 You can easily access the full text or text slices (a list of characters, spoken texts, stage directions) or co-occurrence networks.
 All API endpoints [are documented](https://dracor.org/doc/api) following the OpenAPI specification.

 A little bit of history.
 The DraCor API has grown organically ever since we introduced it sometime in August 2017.
-Yet the first publically documented release on GitHub was [0.72.0](https://github.com/dracor-org/dracor-api/releases/tag/v0.72.0) in September 2020.
+Yet the first publicly documented release on GitHub was [0.72.0](https://github.com/dracor-org/dracor-api/releases/tag/v0.72.0) in September 2020.

 New endpoints were added on a frequent basis and made DraCor what it is today, a research-prone platform serving data for computational literary studies.
 We always tried to use meaningful names and adhere to naming patterns, but over the years some inconsistencies have slipped in.